PSTC | Postdoctoral Fellow

 Yun Zhou’s research approaches the study of social inequality through the lens of marriage and family.
 Her dissertation explores the interplay between individuals’ ascriptive and achieved characteristics in marriage sorting across various social boundaries and resulting implications for social openness and closure.
-Another line of Yun’s ongoing work examines the causal policy effect of ending the one-child policy on China’s population structure and gender equity level.
+Yun’s current project examines the intended and unintended consequences of China’s recent end of the One Child Policy, particularly with respect to gender equity.
 Yun adopts a mixed-methods approach and a comparative framework.
-Combining conventional statistical modeling, qualitative in-depth interviews, and agent-based computational models, she focuses on both Western and non-Western societies.
+Combining conventional statistical modeling, original qualitative in-depth interviews, and agent-based computational modeling, she focuses on both Western and non-Western societies.

 Yun received her B.A. degrees in Urdu Literature and Sociology from Peking University, China in 2011, and a Ph.D. in Sociology from Harvard University in 2017.